 Additionally, Tolbert rounds off his route breaks at times.
 But conversely, he also overthinks his routes and plays into the defender’s leverage with his lateral quickness.
 Going further, Tolbert can better employ physicality in conjunction with his footwork and twitch.
 His lateral mobility gives him some utility against press coverage, but he’ll need to be more proactive and physical at the NFL level.

 Continuing with areas for improvement, Tolbert can sometimes be susceptible to focus drops.
-Although he has great contested-catch ability, his hands aren’t always as strong or consistent as desired.
-He’s also not a great run blocker, although he is willing in that department.
+Although he has great contested-catch ability, his hands aren’t always as strong or consistent as desired, and his technique can improve.
+He’s also not a great run blocker, and there are times where his energy drops when he’s not getting the ball.

 Tolbert’s NFL Draft scouting report overview